-We understand most of the foreigners care about motorbike driving license when they think of travelling on two wheels in Vietnam.
+We understand most foreigners care about motorbike driving license when they think of travelling on two wheels in Vietnam.
 This page is updated until today.

 Sadly, none of your home country driving licenses is valid in Vietnam.
 There are conflicting reports about this but the reality is unfortunately not good news.
 Please get an international driving licence as explained below.

-Many countries like Australia, UK, USA and Canada etc. are not signatories to the 1968 Convention but abide by the 1949 Geneva Convention.
+Many countries like Australia, UK, the USA, and Canada, etc. are not signatories to the 1968 Convention but abide by the 1949 Geneva Convention.
 Therefore, citizens of those countries are NOT able to drive in Vietnam with their IDPs.

-Below is a copy of 1949 Convention IDP which is not accepted in Vietnam!
+Below is a copy of the 1949 Convention IDP which is not accepted in Vietnam!